timdeschryver/timdeschryver.dev/blog/assertion-scopes-the-one-fluentassertions-feature-you-didnt-know-you-needed/index.md

     ...
 ```

+> The same result can be achieved with the [Shouldly](https://github.com/shouldly/shouldly) library by using [SatisfyAllConditions](https://docs.shouldly.org/documentation/satisfyallconditions)

 I also encourage you to give a description to the scope by passing in a description as an argument.
 This makes it very explicit that assertions belong to each other, and also gives a clear view of why the test fails.